A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 Syrian refugees in their makeshift home, Calais, France, 2016.

-It is here I leave the trail and the people I have met, soon to return to the ‘Jungle’ and witness what next would become of these lost but hopeful souls.
+This is where I leave the trail, and the people I have met along it, soon to return to the Jungle to see what awaited these lost but hopeful souls.